A Hidden World of Strange Starfish-Like Creatures in the Abyss

 Earlier this year, a Belgian company planned to drop a giant underwater Roomba from the side of a ship, in search of treasure.
 The 27-ton machine was to be deployed into the Clarion-Clipperton Zone (CCZ), where the miles-deep seafloor is spotted with dark, fist-size nodules of manganese and other valuable metals.
 There, the machine would sweep across the sand and, luck willing, suck up nodules, in a test run for mining operations to come.

 Perhaps it was just as well that luck was not willing, and a technical failure scuppered the trial.
-A team of scientists led by Magdalini Christodoulou of the German Centre for Marine Biodiversity Research has now shown that the bottom of the CCZ is home to a hidden world of strange and ancient creatures, that evolved in the dark of the deep, and that have only just come to light.
+A team of scientists led by Magdalini Christodoulou of the German Centre for Marine Biodiversity Research has now shown that the bottom of the CCZ is home to a hidden world of strange and ancient creatures that evolved in the dark of the deep and that have only just come to light.
 If mining companies are allowed to dredge the CCZ’s floor for minerals in the next abyssal gold rush, this unique ecosystem could be threatened.

 Christodoulou and her colleagues learned about that ecosystem through six expeditions into the CCZ and two into another potential mining site, near Peru.
 On each voyage, the team deployed remotely piloted submersibles and viewed the ocean floor through the vehicles’ cameras.
 And what they saw, largely, were brittle stars.